SciML/RebuildAction/README.md

 Add the public key as a deploy key with write permissions to your GitHub repo.
 Then, add the private key as a [File environment variable](https://docs.gitlab.com/ee/ci/variables/README.html#custom-environment-variables-of-type-file) with the name `SSH_KEY` in GitLab.

-Now, find your GitLab project ID and add it as a GitHub secret called `GITLAB_PROJECT`.
+Now, find your Buildkite project ID and add it as a GitHub secret called `GITLAB_PROJECT`.

 Then create a Gitlab [pipeline trigger](https://docs.gitlab.com/ee/ci/triggers/#adding-a-new-trigger) and add the token as a GitHub secret called `GITLAB_TOKEN`.